This lesson is in the early stages of development (Alpha version)

 We now have a neural network but we have not trained it yet.
 Before training, we will split our dataset into two parts: a training set which we will use to train the classifier and a test set which we will use to see how well the training is working.
 By using different data for the two, we can avoid ‘over-fitting’, which is the creation of models which do not “generalise” or work with data other than their training data.

-Typically, 10 to 20% of the data will be used as training data.
+Typically, the majority of the data will be used as training data (70-90%), to help avoid overfitting.
 Let us see how big our dataset is to decide how many samples we want to train with.
-The describe

 This tells us we have 70,000 rows in the dataset.